Domo (DOMO)

 While many software businesses point investors to their adjusted profits, which exclude stock-based compensation (SBC), we prefer GAAP operating margin because SBC is a legitimate expense used to attract and retain talent.
 This metric shows how much revenue remains after accounting for all core expenses – everything from the cost of goods sold to sales and R&D.

-This quarter, Domo generated a negative 8.7% operating margin.
+In Q4, Domo generated a negative 13.3% operating margin.
 The company's consistent lack of profits raise a flag.

 10. Cash Is King

-Domo has shown poor cash profitability over the last year, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 3.4%, lousy for a software business.
+Domo broke even from a free cash flow perspective over the last year, giving the company limited opportunities to return capital to shareholders.

-Over the next year, analysts predict Domo’s cash conversion will slightly fall.
-Their consensus estimates imply its free cash flow margin of 3.4% for the last 12 months will decrease to 4.7%.
+Over the next year, analysts predict Domo’s cash conversion will improve.
+Their consensus estimates imply its breakeven free cash flow margin for the last 12 months will increase to 2.6%, giving it more money to invest.

 12. Is Now The Time To Buy Domo?

-We cheer for all companies solving complex business issues, but in the case of Domo, we’ll be cheering from the sidelines.
-To begin with, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its gross margin suggests it can generate sustainable profits, the downside is its customer acquisition is less efficient than many comparable companies.
+Domo doesn’t pass our quality test.
+For starters, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+While its gross margin suggests it can generate sustainable profits, the downside is its customer acquisition is less efficient than many comparable companies.
 On top of that, its operating margins reveal poor profitability compared to other software companies.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.